Bakry-\'Emery Ricci curvature of doubly warped product of weighted spaces: Introduction

-In application, our notion of doubly warped product and the curvature bounds we present may be used to model the interplay between complex networks and in measuring the robustness thereof.
-In literature, a network of networks (e.g. \cite{CNM}) which is a particular form of an interconnection network is one that can be modeled by a Cartesian product of weighted graphs.
-A doubly warped product of graphs as we present here, is a more realistic model for such interaction networks.
-Indeed, networks (say vertical fibers) that repeat themselves in different geographical areas (horizontal fibers) can be expressed as a Cartesian product of weighted graphs; If we let the vertical interactions to depend on the area, we get a warped product; if the horizontal interactions depend on the nodes in the vertical fibers, we get a doubly warped product of networks.
+In application, our notion of doubly warped product and the curvature bounds we present may be used to model the interplay between complex networks thus has the potential to aid in measuring the robustness of such structures.
+In literature, a network of networks (e.g.~\cite{CNM}) which is a particular form of an interconnection network, is one that can be modeled by a Cartesian product of weighted graphs; See e.g.~\cite{CNM} for using Cartesian products of graphs in controllability and observability of networks.
+A doubly warped product of graphs as we present here, is a more realistic, versatile and sophisticated model for such interaction networks.
+Indeed, networks (say vertical fibers) that repeat themselves in various geographical areas (geographical areas form the horizontal fibers and the phrase geographical is not literal; for example the horizontal network could consist of various locations in a cancer tissue) can be expressed as a Cartesian product of weighted graphs.
+If we let the vertical interactions depend on the area, we get a warped product; if the horizontal interactions depend on the nodes in the vertical fibers, we get a doubly warped product of networks.
 Of course we can consider multidimensional networks so as to capture as much information about the underlying system as possible.
 If we let the node interactions to be asymmetric, we get a doubly twisted product of networks (weighted graphs).
-The model can be made more versatile by considering fibered graphs which are locally doubly twisted products.
-This principle is very simple and can be used to model interplay networks.
-Examples are abundant: if we take the vertical network of airlines and horizontal network of airports, we get a doubly warped multidimensional network describing air travel.
-Taking, vertical network of major cell phone brands and horizontal network of zip codes or cell phone towers, we get a doubly warped product of networks describing the cell phone communication system.
+The model can be further generalized by considering fibered graphs which locally, are doubly twisted products.
+Examples are abundant; if we take the vertical network of airlines and horizontal network of airports, we get a doubly warped multidimensional network describing air travel.
+Taking vertical network of major cell phone brands and horizontal network of zip codes or cell phone towers, we get a doubly warped product of networks which describes the cell phone communication system.
 The structure of franchise companies is another example that can be described by doubly warped products.
-As has recently been evidenced by research works from theoretical network theory to computational biology (e.g. ~\cite{Tetal}, \cite{WSJ}, \cite{PMT} and \cite{JL}), different generalizations of the Ricci curvature bounds can be successfully used to measure the robustness of a given evolutionary or static network where robustness (can be quantified via different methods) is generally understood to determine the resilience of a network in maintaining its performance in the face of change or malfunction of nodes.
+As has recently been evidenced by research works from theoretical network theory to computational biology (e.g.~\cite{Tetal}, \cite{WSJ}, \cite{PMT} and \cite{JL}), different generalizations of the Ricci curvature bounds can be successfully employed to measure the robustness of a given evolutionary or static network; here, robustness (can be quantified via different methods) is generally understood as a gauge to determine the resilience of a given network in maintaining (and/or regaining in short time) its performance in the face of change or malfunction of nodes (perturbations).
 So knowing the curvature bounds for doubly warped products can be directly applied to measuring the change in robustness of interplay networks.
+In \S \ref{sec:toymodels}, we will further expound on some of these ideas and put them to the text in a few toy models.